 - If your cat is spraying in one location only, where possible, place food and water bowls near the area as cats are clean animals and don’t like to urinate/spray near their food source.

-- Clean the area thoroughly inside and outside your house and spray Feliway (a synthetic pheromone which mimics the feel-good pheromones cats produce) where the cat has been spraying.
-If possible, cover the area with aluminium foil to deter him re-spraying the cleaned area.
+- Clean the area thoroughly inside and outside your house and spray Feliway (a synthetic pheromone that mimics the feel-good pheromones cats produce) where the cat has been spraying.
+If possible, cover the area with aluminium foil to deter him from re-spraying the cleaned area.
 Feliway also comes as a plugin to help relieve stress in cats.

 - If the problem is caused by two cats in your household not getting along it may be better to separate the cats as much as possible.
 Another method is to try and foster a harmonious relationship between the cats which can be done by creating positive associations such as playing with the cats together, feeding them together etc.